Japan proposes end to commercial whaling ban, faces pushback

-FLORIANOPOLIS, Brazil (AP) — Japan is proposing an end to a decades-old ban on commercial whaling, arguing there is no longer a scientific reason for what was supposed to be a temporary measure.
+FLORIANOPOLIS, Brazil (AP) — Japan proposed an end to a decades-old ban on commercial whaling at an international conference Monday, arguing there is no longer a scientific reason for what was supposed to be a temporary measure.

-The proposal is facing stiff opposition from Australia and others at the International Whaling Commission meetings that opened Monday in Florianopolis, Brazil.
+But the proposal faces stiff opposition from countries that argue that many whale populations are still vulnerable or, even more broadly, that the killing of whales is increasingly seen as unacceptable.
+Japan currently kills whales under a provision that allows hunting for research purposes.

-Japan has hunted whales for centuries as a source of protein.
-The country said it complies with the commission’s commercial ban but hunts whales under a research exception.
-Critics say the program is a cover for commercial whaling because the whale meat is sold for food.
+“Science is clear: there are certain species of whales whose population is healthy enough to be harvested sustainably,” reads the Japanese proposal, presented Monday at the biannual International Whaling Commission meetings taking place this week in Florianopolis, Brazil.
+“Japan proposes to establish a Committee dedicated to sustainable whaling (including commercial whaling and aboriginal subsistence whaling).”

 Most Read Business Stories